 Tension and release is important, as it is in all music.
 The field recordings are used as a way of reflecting ourselves in nature, but they also create natural valleys between peaks.

-Climb new mountains: Explore the power of Distant Voices, now with all-new Note Kits.
+Climb new mountains: Explore the power of Distant Voices, now with all-new Instruments.
 Only in Arcade.

 How do you approach field recording?
 Do you only record your own sounds?

 Until the Ram Dass track with Jon, I’ve only ever used field recordings I captured myself.
 There is a magic to the moments you come across in your own life, and limiting yourself can lead to wonderful synchronicities.
 You have to know when to explore and when to not give yourself too many choices.